Two point eigenvalue correlation for a class of non-selfadjoint operators under random perturbations: Gramian matrix

 \subsection{The matrix $A$}

-We begin by studying the determinant of $A$.
-It is non-zero if and only if the vectors $X(z)$ and $X(w)$ are not co-linear.
-In particular we are interested in a lower bound of this determinant for $z$ and $w$ close. \begin{prop} Let $\Omega\Subset\Sigma$ be as in hypothesis \eqref{Hyp:Omega}.
-For $|z-w| \leq 1/C$, with $C>1$ large enough (cf. Proposition \ref{prop:SP_XX}), we have
+We begin by studying the determinant of $A$, cf. \eqref{eqn:ABC}.
+It is non-zero if and only if the vectors $X(z)$ and $X(w)$ (given in Definition \ref{def:X}) are not co-linear.
+In particular we are interested in a lower bound of this determinant for $z$ and $w$ close. \begin{prop} Let $\Omega\Subset\Sigma$ be as in Hypothesis \ref{Hyp:H6} and let $A$ be as in \eqref{eqn:ABC}.
+For $z,w\in\Omega$ with $|z-w| \leq 1/C$, with $C>1$ large enough (cf. Proposition \ref{prop:SP_XX}), we have

 where $K(z,w)$ is as in \eqref{eqn:K}.
 Moreover, \begin{itemize} \item for $|z-w| \gg \sqrt{h\ln h^{-1}}$

 \item for $|z-w|\geq \frac{1}{\mO(1)} \sqrt{h}$

 \item let $N>1$ and let $C>1$ be large enough, then for $\frac{1}{C} h^N \leq |z-w| \leq \frac{1}{C}\sqrt{h}$,